daedalus2097/tfeconfig/README.md

-# theconfig
+# TFEConfig
-Control map file editor for Amiga port of The Force Engine
+Control map file editor for Amiga port of The Force Engine (TFE).
+TFE uses a binary file (tfe_input_remapping.bin) to store all its input mappings; TFEConfig provides a GUI editor for this file.

+Written in AmiBlitz3 - this will not compile in Blitz Basic 2 without modifications.

+See TFEConfig.readme for full details